-The Annual Median Price increased 13.9% in 2018.
-The Annual Median Price for Mountain View condos has averaged 8.1% per year since 1998 (CAGR).
+The Annual Median Price declined significantly (10%) during the first half of 2020.
+I expect this to rebound slightly during the second half of 2020.
+The Annual Median Price for Mountain View condos has averaged 7.0% per year since 1998 (CAGR).

 The Monthly Median Prices for Mountain View Condos provides more insight into the ebb and flow of the market.
 Keep in mind that the fluctuation may be due to a change in the mix of condos selling in a particular month, not necessarily changes in home values.